 2. Kettlebell Single Leg Deadlift

 The single-leg deadlift is a standard strength move for runners.
-However, doing a deadlift with a kettlebell incorporates your core, making it an even more powerful and rewarding move.
+However, doing a deadlift with a kettlebell incorporates your core muscles, making it an even more powerful and rewarding move.

 By doing a single leg movement, you promote unilateral stability which is key since the running leg gait cycle includes standing on one leg.
 It also targets the hamstrings and glutes which are crucial for running strength, power, and endurance.